pimcore/pimcore-docs/README.md

 After running a `composer install` you can build the documentation with the following steps.

-1. Clone or symlink the Pimcore repository to `repo` and check out the branch you want to use.
+1. Prepare rendering with the prepare command.
+The path is the path to the `doc` directory in the Pimcore repository.

     ```
-    $ git clone git@github.com:pimcore/pimcore.git repo
+    $ bin/console prepare <path to docs>
     ```

-2. Prepare rendering with the prepare command
+2. View in live mode (optional)

     ```
-    $ bin/console prepare
-    ```

-3. View in live mode (optional)

-    ```
     $ bin/console serve
     ```

-4. Generate static files
+3. Generate static files

     ```
     $ bin/console generate